Community Docent Program

-After their initial training period, docents receive on-going education from curators, guest speakers, and education staff on special exhibitions and the permanent collection.
+After their initial training period, docents receive ongoing education from education staff, curators, and guest speakers on special exhibitions and the permanent collection.
 As a group, docents occasionally take field trips to other museums.
 Some docents also attend regional and national docent education conferences.

 For information on Student Docent Education meetings, see >